Asher Joel: Career

 He was also heavily involved with the establishment of the Sydney Opera House.

-He was also a member of NAJEX (NSW Association of Jewish Service & Ex-Service Men & Women); is one of the oldest Jewish organisations in Australia.
+He was also a member of NAJEX (NSW Association of Jewish Service & Ex-Service Men & Women); it is one of the oldest Jewish organisations in Australia.

 Death

 At Joel's funeral in 1998, Rabbi Raymond Apple of the Great Synagogue, Sydney, described Joel as an "Australian legend", having "walked with kings, queens, princes of the Church... with a genuine aristocracy of personality and presence.
 He had elegance, style and bearing, but humanity too."

-Joel was survived by his wife Sybil (née Jacobs), children Richard, David, Michael, Alexandra and grandchildren Natasha, Phoebe, Bennett, Alina, Arabella and Nicholas.
+Joel was survived by his wife Lady Joel (née Sybil Jacobs, 1924–2024), children Richard, David, Michael, Alexandra and grandchildren Natasha, Phoebe, Bennett, Alina, Arabella and Nicholas.